 Want to learn Quilt-As-You-Go but don’t know where to start?
 This big stripes panel will help you learn the technique.

-Of all the things I’ve ever posted on my blog, my Bloomin’ Quilt-As-You-Go Pillow tutorial gets the most traffic.
-I’ve seen a lot of great things made with my tutorial, but I’ve also heard that it can be a little…challenging.
+I’ve seen some great things made from my Bloomin’ Quilt-As-You-Go Pillow tutorial, but I’ve also heard that it can be a little…challenging.
 Especially if you’ve never done any quilt-as-you-go before.

 So I created this beginner quilt-as-you-go tutorial for a “big stripes” panel.
 It’s a simple introduction to quilt-as-you-go, without, well, melting your brain.
 It will help you understand the basic idea behind quilt-as-you-go, and hopefully prepare you for further ventures into the style.

 If this is your first time with quilt-as-you-go, the basic difference between this and regular quilting is that instead of piecing your top and then quilting it to your batting, you piece it and quilt it as you go (thus the name!).

 This tutorial makes a 16.5″ x 16.5″ big stripes panel, which can be turned into a pillow or mini quilt or bag.
 Quilt-as-you-go like this is not great for quilts, because the back of the panel is oogly.
 If someone can figure out how to make them into a quilt, I’d love to see it!

 Two strips of Fabric A: 18″ x 4.5″

 Two strips of Fabric B: 18″ x 4.5″

 One square of backing fabric (I use inexpensive white cotton from JoAnn): 18″ x 18″

 All the usual sewing tools (sewing machine, rotary cutter, snips, etc.)